 Wife.

 Oh Austre, God of Colors. . . .
 She thought with a sudden feeling of sickness.
-She curled up with her legs against her chest, her hair growing so short that she was practically be bald, laying down on the seat of the carriage as it continued its inevitable path to the south.
+She curled up with her legs against her chest--her hair growing so white that it seemed to shine--and lay down on the seat of the carriage, unable to do a thing as it continued its inevitable path to the south.

 #

-“I think that you should reconsider your decision, Father,” Vivena said calmly, sitting--as she’d been trained--with hands in her lap.
+“I think that you should reconsider your decision, Father,” Vivenna said calmly, sitting--as she’d been trained--with hands in her lap.

-“I’ve considered and reconsidered, Vivena,” her father said, waving his hand.
+“I’ve considered and reconsidered, Vivenna,” her father said, waving his hand.
 “My mind is made up.”

-“But, Siri is not suited to this task,” Vivena said, still keeping her voice calm, her hair black, all as she’d been taught.
+“But, Siri is not suited to this task.”

 “She’ll do fine,” her father said, looking through some papers on his desk.
 “All she really needs to do is have a baby.
 I’m fairly certain she’s ‘suited’ to that task.”

 But, what then of my training?
-Vivena thought.
-Twenty years of preparation?
+Vivenna thought.
+Twenty-two years of preparation?
 What was that, if the only point in being sent was to provide a convenient womb?

 She kept her hair black, her voice solemn, her face calm.
-“Siri must be very distraught,” Vivena said.
+“Siri must be very distraught,” she said.
 “I do not know if she’s emotionally capable of dealing with this experience.”

-Her father looked up, hair fading a bit red--the black bleeding from each solitary fiber like paint running off a canvas.
+Her father looked up, hair fading a bit red--the black bleeding away like paint running off a canvas.
 It showed his annoyance.

-He’s more distraught by her departure than he’s letting on, Vivena thought.
-Only Dedelin’s concern--or frustration--with Siri would prompt such a visible reaction.
+He’s more distraught by her departure than he’s willing to admit, Vivenna thought.

-“I have a lot of work to do, Vivena,” her father said, working--with obvious effort--to turn his hair black again.
+“I have a lot of work to do, Vivenna,” her father said, working--with obvious effort--to turn his hair black again.
 “Why don’t you go have a pleasant stroll, and we’ll discuss this later?”

-Later, after Siri had traveled even further away, making it more difficult to call her back.
-Yet, Vivena rose.
+Later, after Siri had traveled even further away.
+Yet, Vivenna rose.
 She was obedient; it was the way she had been trained.
 That was one of the things that had always separated her from Siri.

 She left her father’s study, closing the door behind her, and entered the wooden palace hallway.
 She walked calmly through the passages, pretending that she didn’t see the stares or hear the whispers.
-Rather than go on a walk, she made her way to her room--a small, unadorned corner of the palace--and sat down on her bed, hands in her lap.
+She made her way to her room--a small, unadorned corner of the palace--and sat down on her bed, hands in her lap.

-What, in the blessed name of Austre, was going on?
+What, in the blessed name of Austre was going on?
 Her father’s move made no sense.
-It had always been Vivena’s duty to prepare for her marriage to Susebron, the God King.
+It had always been Vivenna’s duty to prepare for her marriage to Susebron, the God King.
 Not Siri’s, not Fafen’s.
-Vivena’s.
+Vivenna’s.

 Had she done something wrong, perhaps?
 Failed some hidden test of capability during her lessons?
 Offended her father somehow?

 She’d always done what she was supposed to.
-She was the eldest daughter--what else could she do?
 She’d listened, prepared, learned, and practiced.
 Everyone said that she’d done it perfectly.
-She had to struggle to keep her frustration from showing in her hair.
 She’d done everything right.
 Why, then, was she being punished so?

 She could come up with no good reason.
 She could simply sit and fret, hands in her lap, and face the awful truth.
 Her purpose in life had been stolen and given to another.
 She was redundant now.
 Useless.